The New England Journal of Medicine October 05, 2023

 30-day all-cause mortality

-Key result: The use of an intra-aortic balloon pump did not reduce 30-day mortality in patients with cardiogenic shock complicating acute myocardial infarction compared with medical therapy alone.
+Key result: IABP did not significantly reduce 30-day mortality compared to medical therapy alone.

 2017